 Once declared, Music minors will have the Applied Music fees waived for up to four (4) credits of Applied Music and lessons taken prior to declaration of the minor will be charged the applied fee for those credits.

-*All students enrolled in 20 or more credit hours in a semester are assessed the extra hour fee for each hour beginning with the 20th hour.
-When one of those hours is an applied music course which carries its own fee, the following happens:
+*All students enrolled in 20 or more credits in a semester are assessed the extra fee for each credit beginning with the 20th credit.
+When one of those credits is an applied music course which carries its own fee, the following happens:

 Students who are neither music majors nor music minors are assessed the applied music fee, but have the extra hour fee removed from their account.